 The Telescoping Chute/Doghouse is another Marathon innovation that was designed for self-contained compactors installed in an enclosed space.
 The chute “telescopes” out for loading and retracts for transport to the landfill.
 The chute extends to the wall of the enclosure.
 Tenants load waste through an access door on the outside of the enclosure.

 Marathon offers a variety of Ground-Level and Dock-Level Cart Dumpers.
 They can be installed in a number of configurations.
 The RJ-250SCWD Self-Contained has an integral cart dumper with three-sided hopper.

-The Bayne Thinline® Compactor-Mounted Container Dumper for 90-gallon containers, shown on an Marathon SC2™, increases convenience and productivity (below).
-Container Dumpers can also be used with a variety of self-contained stationary compactors.
+The Bayne Thinline® trash compactor-mounted dumpers & lifters for 90-gallon containers, shown on an Marathon RJ-250SC, increases convenience and productivity.
+Compactor container dumpers can also be used with a variety of self-contained stationary compactors.